19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 Sections 84A(3), (4), (7C), (13) and (14), 84D(3), 84E(4) and (5) and 84FA(3) and (4)

-Requirements under Section 84a, 84d, 84e or 84fa
+Requirements under section 84A, 84D, 84E or 84FA

 1. Before making an application to a Board, the subsidiary proprietors referred to in section 84A(1) or 84FA(2) or the proprietors of flats referred to in section 84D(2) or 84E(3), as the case may be, shall —